10 green ways to transform your house into an eco home

-Buying and using an energy monitor is an essential first step to understanding your energy consumption at home.
+Buying and using an energy monitor, or getting a free smart meter is an essential first step to understanding your energy consumption and creating an eco home.

 Triple glazing, which adds a third pane of glass to double glazing, is a great way to make your home truly energy efficient.
 While double glazing has become standard for many new homes, Mark believes we should be choosing triple glazing where we can.

 ‘Triple glazing will become the standard of the future,’ he adds.
 ‘It’s much more effective at stopping heat being lost from the home, thereby greatly reducing energy consumption.’